OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-advanced-concepts.md

 * **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview?view=office-js) provides strongly-typed objects that you can use to access worksheets, ranges, tables, charts, and more.

-* **Common APIs**: Introduced with Office 2013, the common APIs (also referred to as the [Shared API](https://docs.microsoft.com/office/dev/add-ins/reference/javascript-api-for-office?view=office-js)) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.
+* **Common APIs**: Introduced with Office 2013, the [Common API](../reference/javascript-api-for-office.md) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.

-While you'll likely use the Excel JavaScript API to develop the majority of functionality in add-ins that target Excel 2016 or later, you'll also use objects in the Shared API.
+While you'll likely use the Excel JavaScript API to develop the majority of functionality in add-ins that target Excel 2016 or later, you'll also use objects in the Common API.
 For example:

 - [Context](https://docs.microsoft.com/javascript/api/office/office.context?view=office-js): The **Context** object represents the runtime environment of the add-in and provides access to key objects of the API.
 It consists of workbook configuration details such as `contentLanguage` and `officeTheme` and also provides information about the add-in's runtime environment such as `host` and `platform`.
 Additionally, it provides the `requirements.isSetSupported()` method, which you can use to check whether the specified requirement set is supported by the Excel application where the add-in is running.